methodphoto/mincc/data/2021/bricklayers-arms.md

 title: "Bricklayer's Arms v The Min"
 gameLocation: "Abbey Recreation Ground, Merton"
 gameDate: "06/06/2021"
-shortReport: ""
+shortReport: "Bricklayer's Arms batted first and scored 216 for 8 wkts in 35 overs.
+The Min made 173-9 in reply in their 35 overs"
-result: "Bricklayer's Arms won by "
+result: "Bricklayer's Arms won by 43 runs"
 resultType: "Lost"
 type: "game"
 ---